KOE-Wayfind/AR-server/README.md

 ﻿# AR-server

-To handle the client request to localize a landmark from image.
+To localize a landmark from image input.

 ## Getting Started